aironak/Brain_Tumor_detector/README.md

 Brain_Tumor_CNN_model.ipynb: This is the notebook where we implement the simple CNN model without using Transfer Learning.{preliminary results}

 You would typically run the data preparation notebook first after downloading the required data in Dataset folder.(Link for that is given in the folder).

+Do not forget to set the path of respective folders if you wish to rename the folders locally.